 - Celebrated in: Malaysia and Singapore

-Buddhists in Southeast Asia celebrate the birth, enlightenment, and death of the Buddha on Vesak; as it's believed that good deeds done on this day will return more merit than any other time of the year, Buddhist communities redouble their efforts to do deeds of generosity on this day.
+Buddhists in Southeast Asia celebrate the birth, enlightenment, and death of the Buddha on Vesak.
+It's believed that good deeds done on this day will return more merit than any other time of the year.
+Buddhist communities redouble their efforts to do deeds of generosity on this day.

-- Celebrated in: Singapore, Malaysia, Indonesia, Thailand, Vietnam, Cambodia, Laos
+- Celebrated in: Singapore, Malaysia, Indonesia, Thailand, Vietnam, Cambodia, and Laos

 Throughout the fasting month of Ramadan, the Muslim communities in Southeast Asia come together to feast after dark.